-Sean Cooper (author of the book “Burn Your Mortgage,” personal finance journalist, money coach and speaker) took part in the "How to Reach Your Potential" initiative, a series of 100 interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Sean Cooper (author of the book “Burn Your Mortgage,” personal finance journalist, money coach and speaker) took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 Sean Cooper is the author of the new book, Burn Your Mortgage: The Simple, Powerful Path to Financial Freedom for Canadians.
 He bought his first house when he was only 27 in Toronto and paid off his mortgage in just 3 years by age 30.
 An in-demand personal finance journalist, money coach and speaker, his articles and blogs have been featured in publications such as the Toronto Star, Globe and Mail, Financial Post, Tangerine: Forward Thinking blog and MoneySense.